The best Labor Day sales for 2020: Ring security, vacuums, Lenovo laptops and more

-Perhaps it's appropriate that Labor Day, which celebrates the contributions and achievements of the American labor union and the workers who make our nation tick, has evolved in modern times into a major consumer sales event.
+Perhaps it's appropriate that Labor Day, which celebrates the contributions and achievements of the American labor union and the workers who make our nation tick, has evolved in modern times into a sales event where regular people can save a bunch of money.
 And despite the weirdness of living through a pandemic, this year is no exception.

 With Labor Day taking place on Monday, Sept.
 7, we're still in the early days of the sale, which for many retailers won't kick off until next week.
 I've rounded up the best deals we currently know about -- and which we're allowed to tell you about -- but check back often as we creep closer to the holiday because we'll be adding new deals all the time.